xapian/xapian/xapian-core/docs/admin_notes.rst

 =========

-Xapian databases hold all the information needed to perform searches in a set of tables:
+Xapian databases hold all the information needed to perform searches in a set of tables.
+The following tables always exist:

  - A posting list table, which holds a list of all the documents indexed by each term in the database.
- - A position list table, which holds a list of all the word positions in each document which each term occurs at.
  - A record table, which holds the document data associated with each document in the database.
  - A termlist table, which holds a list of all the terms which index each document.

+And the following optional tables exist only when there is data to store in them (in 1.0.1 and earlier, the position and value tables were always created even if empty; spelling and synonym tables are new in 1.0.2):

+ - A position list table, which holds a list of all the word positions in each document which each term occurs at.
  - A value table, which holds the "values" (used for sorting, collapsing, and other match-time calculations) associated with each document in the database.
+ - A spelling table, which holds data for suggesting spelling corrections.
+ - A synonym table, which holds a synonym dictionary.

-Each of these tables is held in a separate file, allowing an administrator to see how much data is being used for each of the above purposes.
+Each of the tables is held in a separate file, allowing an administrator to see how much data is being used for each of the above purposes.
 It is not always necessary to fully populate these tables: for example, if phrase searches are never going to be performed on the database, it is not necessary to store any positionlist information.
-As of Xapian 1.0.2, the value and position tables are created in a lazy fashion, so they'll only be created when there is data to be put in them.
-The other tables must be present (since they'll always contain something in useful database).

 If you look at a Xapian database, you will see that each of these tables actually uses 2 or 3 files.
 For example, for a "flint" format database the